 Winner of the Sears-Roebuck Foundation Teaching Excellence and Campus Leadership Award in 1991, May was Associate Dean for Humanities at St. Olaf College from 1997 to 2001, Provost and Dean of the College from 2002 to 2011, and Kenneth O. Bjork Distinguished Professor from 2014 to 2017.

 In his spare time May competes in handball, restores antique trucks, cars, and tractors, grows grapes, builds harpsichords, plays baroque instruments, chants (Gregorian-style), and sings in a Renaissance chamber choir.
 To see and hear the tortoise-shell lyre that he constructed, click here.
 Besides having visited Greece more than 30 times, May’s greatest claim to fame is having been one of 170 rowers who powered the trireme Olympias, a replica of an ancient Greek warship, around the Aegean Sea in 1990.
 He is married to Donna, a professional singer, choir director, and retired high-school music teacher.
-They have two sons, Joseph (married to Bethany) and Michael (married to Sheila), two grandsons, Augustus James (2015) and Beckett Patrick (2018), and one granddaughter, Charlotte Marie (2018).
+They have two sons, Joseph (married to Bethany) and Michael (married to Sheila), two grandsons, Augustus James (2015) and Beckett Patrick (2018), and two granddaughters, Charlotte Marie (2018) and Ivy Athena (2020).